That-Dev-Girl-Sites/jhalabi.com/_posts/2016-12-31-not-making-new-year-resolutions.md

 To be honest, I hate resolutions.
 I resolve to run more or save more or read more or ride a unicorn across the country.
 And then do none of these things.
 And then feel bad when I look back and the end of the year and realize that I did none of these things.

 So, no resolutions here!
 My plan is to be realistic and do things that are useful or joyful.
-Shoot - is that a resolution in disguise?
+Shoot!
+Is that a resolution in disguise?

 Happy new year everyone!